hiremav/spectre/README.md

 # Spectre

-**Spectre** is a Ruby gem designed to provide an abstraction layer for generating embeddings using OpenAI's API...
-This gem simplifies the process of embedding data fields within your Rails models.
+**Spectre** is a Ruby gem designed to provide an abstraction layer for generating embeddings using OpenAI's API and for performing vector-based searches.
+This gem simplifies the process of embedding data fields and searching within your Rails models.

 ## Installation